Viagra (sildenafil) tablets to treat erectile dysfunction available in 25mg, 50mg, and 100mg strengths.Start order

 - Allergies or reactions to past ED treatments

-- Recent heart attack or suffer from angina (heart pain on exertion) or any form of heart disease
+- Recent heart attack (within 6 weeks) or suffer from angina (heart pain on exertion) or any form of heart disease

 - History of strokes or mini-strokes (transient ischaemic attack)